jasonoverby/walmartApi/README.md

 # Usage
 To start the server, issue the command `npm start` after installation.
 Navigate to `http://localhost:8000` to view the search page for product categories.
-Enter your desired search term, click the "Search" button, and you will be routed to a page containing products corresponding to the category you searched for.
+Enter your desired search term, click the "*Search*" button, and you will be routed to a page containing products corresponding to the category you searched for.
 Products will be searched based on the `categoryPath` property for each product in the product metadata.